Budgets & Cost of Attendance: D.M.D.

 Instrument Leasing: Dental students lease instruments from the college for their use in the instructional program.
 Leased instruments are sterilized, maintained, repaired and replaced under reasonable use as part of the leasing program.
-Students pay an instrument lease fee each semester which is included in financial aid calculations.
+Students pay an instrument lease fee each semester which is included in Books/Supplies category of financial aid calculations.

 Cost of living: Fortunately, the cost of living in Gainesville, Florida is comparatively low.
 This reduces the total costs of education to Florida dental students when compared with other metropolitan areas.
 Housing, food, and transportation allowances are included in the DMD COA.
 These allowances are based on actual Gainesville-area costs.